 - a complete dental chart showing:

 - extractions;

 - missing teeth;

 - fillings;

 - prostheses;

 - periodontal pocket depths; and

 - the date of any work previously performed.

 - an itemized bill for all dental care.

 - the following exhibits:

 - x-rays;

 - study models;

 - laboratory and/or hospital records.

 - a dental examination at our expense by a Dentist whom we choose.

-- completion of a brief questionnaire which will specify:

-- the degree of overjet, overbite, crowding, open bite;

-- if teeth are impacted in crossbite, or congenitally missing;

-- the length of Treatment; and

-- the total charge for the Treatment.

 - any other information we may require to make a claim determination.